Deonorla/Deonorla/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I Love coding, am currently working on Gamebloc which is a gaming software on the blockchain.
+- 🔭 I Love programming, am currently working on Gamebloc which is a gaming software on the blockchain.

 - 🌱 I am also currently learning **Fluttter**